Interim Control Bylaw

 The City is seeking public input as it considers an Interim Control Bylaw aimed at limiting new development or alterations to certain dwellings in neighbourhoods near Queen's University and St. Lawrence College.

-Come to the March 1 public meeting
+March 1 public meeting

 Offer your input on the draft Interim Control Bylaw to identify land-use planning concerns in the Sydenham, Portsmouth and Williamsville districts.
 Complete the survey by Friday, March 10 at 4 p.m.